EEG MCQ Quiz Questions

 Correct Answer

-D. Diphasic
+D. DipHasic

 Explanation

 Diphasic refers to a waveform or signal that has two distinct phases or components.
 In this context, it suggests that there are two components present in the waveform that are on opposite sides of the baseline.
-This means that the waveform has both positive and negative components, indicating a change in direction or polarity.
+This means that the waveform has both positive and negative components, indicating a change in direction of polarity.
 The other options, such as sinusoidal, triphasic, epileptiform, and sharp transient, do not necessarily imply the presence of two opposite components, making them incorrect answers.

 Rate this question: